Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Canada Day in Harrison Hot Springs

 • 10:00 pm – Fireworks

-Participants in the pet parade check in at the event beside Alice Hall by 10:00 am.
-To register for the pet parade itself, however, you have to do so in advance online by June 25th in 2025.
+Participants in the pet parade checked in at the event beside Alice Hall by 10:00 am.
+To register for the pet parade itself, however, you had to do so in advance online by June 25th in 2025.

 Kilby Historic Site